-The world needs more people who spread knowledge about global challenges - such as climate change, inequality and conflict.
+The world needs more people who spread knowledge about global challenges - for example climate change, inequality and conflicts.
 As a member of FUF, there are many opportunities to get involved.

 Our non-profit active members are the foundation of our organization.
 It is through their commitment that we can increase knowledge and debate about global challenges and Sweden's role in the world.

-As a member of FUF, you can choose to become a non-profit active and take on an assignment that contributes to a fairer and more sustainable world, while at the same time improving your CV and gaining a wider network.
-For example, you can organize seminars, join a book circle, join one of our various networks, spread facts via our social media or write articles for our digital magazine.
+As a member of FUF, you can choose to become non-profit active and take on a mission that contributes to a fairer and more sustainable world, while improving your CV and gaining a wider network.
+For example, you can arrange seminars, join a book circle, join one of our networks, spread facts via our social media or write articles for our digital magazine.
 If you live abroad, you can also become a correspondent.

 Here you can get answers to some common questions about getting involved in FUF.